Protecting the land we value most

 This will be backed by record investment in private land conservation and the Saving Our Species program.

-- Code of practice for commercial kangaroo harvesting in NSW
+- the draft Code of Practice for Commercial Kangaroo Harvesting in NSW

-When will the land management and biodiversity conservation reforms begin?
+Next steps for the land management and biodiversity conservation reforms

 The government aims to introduce the legislation into the Parliament in October 2016.